 A protected species survey and habitat assessment was conducted by CEC on August 30-31, 2018 and an additional 10.8 acres was surveyed on May 8, 2019 to determine the potential for occurrences of animal and plant species in the approximate 177-acre project area listed as endangered or threatened by current federal regulations.
 During the species habitat assessments for the CLT Airport, CEC observed suitable habitat for the Schweinitz's sunflower, Michaux's sumac and northern long eared bat.
 The survey was conducted within these habitats to determine the presence or absence of these species.
-Potential flora were identified to the taxonomic unit level necessary to determine if the observed species were not observed within the project boundary.
+Potential flora were identified to the taxonomic unit level necessary to determine if the observed specimen was a protected species.
+Schweinitz's sunflower and Michaux's sumac species were not observed within the project boundary.
 Likewise, no helianthus species were observed during either survey.
 The proposed project is not located within a hydrologic unit code identified as having known identified occurrences of hibernation or maternity sites.
 Incidental take of northern long eared bat with the proposed activity would be exempt under the 4(d) rule.